vcentorrino/PI-PGD/README.md

 # PI-PGD
-This repository contains the extended technical report of the paper “Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization” by Veronica Centorrino, Francesca Rossi, Prof. Giovanni Russo, and Prof. Francesco Bullo, and the code needed to reproduce the simulations there presented.
+This repository contains the code needed to reproduce the simulations presented in the paper titled _Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization_ by Veronica Centorrino, Francesca Rossi, Prof. Giovanni Russo, and Prof. Francesco Bullo ([arXiv](https://arxiv.org/abs/2503.15093)).

 The repository contains the following files: